zarnold/snail-from-hell/README.md

 git pull --rebase origin master git push origin master
 ```
-> note to dev : Tis is obviously not good practice but git is tricky for beginner so please dont be an a***ole
+> note to dev : This is obviously not good practice but git is tricky for beginner so please dont be an a***ole

 ## The last result